prairiegrass/my-portfolio-website/content/pages/blog/uber-fare-predictions.md

 We are left with approximately 98% of the original observations.
 Since the dataset is so large, deleting the bad observations will be the most efficient action.

 ## Feature Engineering

+Next, we want to do some feature engineering.
+The most obvious feature to implement is distance traveled.
+However, since the earth is round and we are using latitude and longitude, we calculate spherical distance using the Haversine equation:

+*   $ϕ1,ϕ2ϕ1,ϕ2$ are latitudes of point 1 and point 2

+*   λ1,λ2λ1,λ2 are longitutdes of point 1 and point 2

+*   rr is the spherical radius

+*   dd is the distance between points

+d=2r∙arcsin(√sin2(ϕ2−ϕ12)+cos(ϕ1)∙cos(ϕ2)∙sin2(λ2−λ12))